Parking Rules & Regulations

 - Determine the mode of parking for any area at any time (e.g., self-park or stack park, etc.)

 Towing & Booting

-The Regents of the University of California are not and shall not be liable under any circumstances for the loss of or damage to vehicles or contents thereof parked or garaged in a lot of structure by fire, theft, or any other cause whatsoever not arising directly from the negligent acts of the Regents of the University of its employees acting within the scope of their employment.
+The Regents of the University of California are not and shall not be liable under any circumstances for the loss of or damage to vehicles, or contents thereof, parked or garaged in a UCLA lot or structure by fire, theft, or any other cause whatsoever not arising directly from the negligent acts of the Regents of the University or its employees acting within the scope of their employment.